 The man has hardly ever disturbed the ecosystems in Pyhä-Häkki.
 The forest is known as the most remarkable old-growth forest of the Southern Finland.
 Most of the forest is naturally developed, only affected by forest fires and storms.
-The average age of pine forests with their ancient living Pine (Pinus sylvestris) trees, and dead standing trees is often over 250 years.
+The average age of pine forests with their ancient living Pine (Pinus sylvestris) trees, and dead standing trees is often up to 300 years.
 The oldest trees are from the end of 1500s.

 Getting older, the pines bark turns into shield bark, resembling the pattern on the back of a turtle.
 The shield bark means that the tree is at least 200 years old.
 In Pyhä-Häkki, these old pine trees are proud symbols of the ancient forest.
 They keep standing - dead or alive - for 500 years and survive the forest fires because of their thick bark.
 Sometimes the fire leaves a scar on the trees bark, which can be still seen by the next generations.

 The history of the forest fires in Pyhä-Häkki is known since 1508.
 Altogether 44 forest fires have separately and together affected the success of the different species of trees in the National Park area.
 Most of the fire scars which can be seen on the pine trees now were made by the forest fires in the 1700s, when some the forest burned about every 9 years.
 During a great fire in the long, hot summer 1858, most of the park was on fire.
 Also the 1855 forest fire had a remarkable effect on the landscape, when the whole treestand on one about 1-km-long ridge was burned down at once.
 Nowadays, at that place grows a beautiful pine forest of even age.

 In the end of 1800s, when slash-and-burn agriculture was no longer practised and fire-guarding became more common, the forest fires became rare.
 The last forest fire was in 1921, when about 0,1 sq.km. of forest burned.